 - Asking three friends to tell you what they think you are good at and what they imagine for your future

-- Finding a seminar or course you want to attend
+- Finding a webinar you want to attend

-- Finding someone in your network to have a coffee with
+- Finding someone in your network to have a Zoom coffee with

 Herminia Ibarra in her excellent book Working Identity HBR Press 2003 calls these actions “Crafting Experiments”.
 Our future work self is far more likely to be created in a ‘test and learn’ way than in a ‘plan and implement’ way.
 It is forged in relationship to real people and by doing.